ali-aga-ai/cryptoUPI/README.md

 - **🏪 Merchant**: Business entity that can register to receive payments.
 Each merchant is identified via a VMID and QR code.
 - **🏧 Machine**: Acts as an ATM; connects with the bank to simulate machine-based interactions.

+Each transaction uses **lightweight block cipher encryption** (Speck) for confidentiality and integrity.
 All modules communicate securely through **WebSockets**, enabling real-time financial operations in a decentralized yet synchronized manner.

 ---